wendaobao/thomasCSP_2025/_posts/2025-3-11-PPR_IPYNB.md

  **Second segment**: Calls the **procedure (`create`)** in the `post` method, showing how it’s used within the program.

 These two segments align with CPT requirement

+### ** This part of your API retrieves all messages stored in the database and returns them as a list:

+python
+Copy code
+def get(self):
+    messages = carChat.query.all()  # Fetches all messages from the database return [msg.read() for msg in messages], 200  # Converts them into a list format Here, messages is a list that stores all message objects from the database.
+The return [msg.read() for msg in messages] part transforms the list of objects into a readable format before sending it as a response.

+### **Code Segment 2: Using Data from the List
+This part demonstrates adding a new message to the database (modifying the list):

+python
+Copy code
+@token_required()
+def post(self):
+    parser = reqparse.RequestParser()
+    parser.add_argument('message', required=True, help="Message cannot be blank")

+    args = parser.parse_args()
+    current_user = g.current_user  # Retrieves the logged-in user

+    new_message = carChat(
+        message=args['message'],
+        user_id=current_user.id
+    )
+    try:
+        new_message.create()  # Adds the message to the database (list of messages) return new_message.read(), 201  # Returns the new message in a readable format except Exception as e:
+        return {'error': str(e)}, 400
+This segment adds new data to the list (carChat.query.all() from the first segment). new_message.create() effectively updates the collection of messages, demonstrating CRUD functionality.